It’s important to know all these families intermarry: Chamberlain, Henion, Parliament, Black, Turner, Willis, Davenport.

 Naturally, this means DNA lines are crossed repeatedly, and DNA matches may appear closer than they really are.
 Also, it’s easy to mis-identify a “DNA match” because the family names are the same, only to discover the “match” is through a marriage line not a blood line and is, therefore, not a match at all.

-Many people in this family are part of the Presbyterian church, specifically the Presbyterian churches in Sparta, Hardyston and Hamburg, New Jersey.
-Many are buried in the Sparta Presbyterian Methodist Cemetery.
+Many people in this family are part of the Presbyterian church, specifically the Presbyterian churches in Sparta (formerly called Hardyston) and Hamburg, New Jersey.
+Many are buried in the Sparta Cemetery.

 Samuel T. Henion is in the 1840 census in Hardyston, Sussex, NJ.
 He’s 30-39, and has one son under 5, and a wife 20-29.

-HOWEVER, now Samuel has TWO sons born between 1835-1840 (Henry Henion is born 1839), so somehow he has acquired another son that’s not mentioned on the 1840.
+HOWEVER, now on the 1850 census, Samuel has TWO sons born between 1835-1840 (Henry Henion is born 1839), so somehow he has acquired another son that’s not mentioned on the 1840.
 It might seem like a simple census clerical error, but read on…

 In 1850, Samuel, Phebe and their family are living in West Milford, Passaic, NJ.
 Not to be confused with the “other” Samuel Johannes Hennion who is also living in West Milford in 1850, but is about 11 years older than Samuel T. Henion.

-For Samuel T: The wife, children (except Isaac and Sarah, who haven’t been born yet), ages all align with the Samuel from 1840 Hardyston and 1860 Sparta.
+For Samuel T Henion’s 1850 census record: The wife and children ages all align with the Samuel from 1840 Hardyston, NJ census and 1860 Sparta, NJ census.

 Rachel Whitehead Wade writes a will in Hardyston, Sussex, New Jersey.
 In it, she leaves her farm to Phebe Ann Henion, wife of Samuel.